ajduberstein/gis_tutorial/README.md

 ## Visualizing and operating on geospatial data

 I've worked for a large ridesharing company for three years.
 Toward the beginning of my job, I was responsible for much of the public-facing data visualization[[1]](https://github.com/ajduberstein/gis_tutorial/blob/master/README.md#footnotes).
 Many of my favorite visualizations were static maps, which I've found to be an incredibly useful way of drawing insight from data.
-Here's a tutorial on how to create works like those.
+Here's a tutorial on how to create works like those using opensource geographic information system (GIS) tooling.

 ## Why use PostGIS for GIS